 2. Residential status

-In most cases, being eligible for the Age Pension means you’re an Australian resident who has lived in Australia for at least 10 years, with at least 5 of those years consecutively.
+Age Pension eligibility is usually reserved for Australian residents who’ve lived in Australia for at least 10 years, with at least 5 of those years consecutively.
 You also need to be in Australia on the day you apply for the pension.

 If you haven’t been an Australian resident for 10 years, there are some circumstances in which you could still be eligible for the Age Pension.
 For example, you could be eligible if you’ve lived or worked in a country with a social security agreement with Australia, or if you’re a refugee.